 Scientific Advisory Board

-Vice President of Pharmaceutical Development at STA Pharmaceutical Co., Ltd. (A WuXi AppTec Company) responsible for providing scientific leadership in the areas of Developability, Formulation Development and GMP Manufacturing.
-Ultimately responsible for the execution of all parenteral and oral dosage form programs and maintaining key client partnerships.
-Assess new technologies and through partnering or M&A build the capacity internally.
+Rick Panicucci, PhD is a Scientific Advisory Board member and Vice President of Pharmaceutical Development at STA Pharmaceutical Co., Ltd. (A WuXi AppTec Company).
+At STA Rick is responsible for providing scientific leadership in the areas of Developability, Formulation Development and GMP Manufacturing.
+Ultimately responsible for the execution of all parenteral and oral dosage form programs, maintaining key client partnerships, assessing new technologies and building internal capacity through partnering or M&A.

-Global Head of Chemical and Pharmaceutical Profiling (CPP) at Novartis from 2004 to 2015.
-Responsibilities include analytics, solid state chemistry, formulation development and drug delivery of the entire Novartis early R&D portfolio.
+Previous to STA Rick was Global Head of Chemical and Pharmaceutical Profiling (CPP) at Novartis from 2004 to 2015.
+Responsibilities included analytics, solid state chemistry, formulation development and drug delivery of the entire Novartis early R&D portfolio.
 Lead the development and implementation of innovative dosage form designs and continuous manufacturing paradigms.
-Assess and manage external activities, academic and non-academic, involving the development of novel drug delivery technologies, devices, remote patient monitoring, eHealth and manufacturing technologies.
+Assessed and managed external activities, academic and non-academic, involving the development of novel drug delivery technologies, devices, remote patient monitoring, eHealth and manufacturing technologies.
 Worked closely with Novartis BD&L and Venture Fund on many external deals such as Proteus Digital Health, MicroChips, 7th Sense Bio, West Pharma, Unilife, MIT and University of Toronto to mention a few.

 His education includes two post doctoral fellowships at University of California at Santa Barbara and the Ontario Cancer Institute.
 He received his Ph.D. in Physical Organic Chemistry from the University of Toronto.